 However, as some European scholars recognized, the shafan of Scripture cannot be the rabbit.
 First of all, there are no rabbits in the Land of Israel.
-The European rabbit was originally native only to the Iberian Peninsula, subsequently being artificially introduced to northern Africa and other places, but it never lived in the Land of Israel.22 Furthermore, the scriptural description of the shafan as an animal that builds its home and hides among the rocks does not match rabbits, which seek terrain where they can dig tunnels into the earth rather than hiding in rocks.23 Hyraxes, in contrast, are so closely associated with rocks that they never live anywhere else.
+The European rabbit was originally native only to the Iberian Peninsula, sub-sequently being artificially introduced to northern Africa and other places, but it never lived in the Land of Israel.21 Furthermore, the Scriptural description of the shafan as an animal that builds its home and hides among the rocks does not match rabbits, which seek terrain where they can dig tunnels into the earth rather than hiding in rocks.22 Hyraxes, in contrast, are so closely associated with rocks that they never live anywhere else.
 There are certain species of rabbits which habitually hide under rocks, of the genus Pronolagus, but these are only found in southern Africa.

-Some polemicists have attempted to argue that God, and the divinely-inspired authors of Psalms and Proverbs, are not limited to describing animals from the local region.24 However, even from such a standpoint, it is immensely problematic to claim that the shafan, described in Psalms and Proverbs as a familiar animal, is not the hyrax.
-King David describes the rock-hiding shafan in the same verse as the hill-climbing ibex; it is unreasonable in the extreme to propose that instead of referring to a local rock-hiding animal that lives in the exact same vicinity as the ibex in Ein Gedi, he was referring to an animal that does not live in the region.
+Some would counter that God, in listing kosher and non-kosher animals, is not limited to describing animals from the local region.
+However, the shafan is also described in Psalms and Proverbs as a familiar animal.
+Some would still claim that these books were written with Divine inspiration.
+However, King David describes the rock-hiding shafan in the same verse as the hill-climbing ibex; it is unreasonable in the extreme to propose that instead of referring to a local rock-hiding animal that lives in the exact same vicinity as the ibex in Ein Gedi, he was referring to an animal that does not live in the region.
 And King Solomon mentions the shafan in the context of seeking to relate the ingenuity of an animal that hides under rocks; when there is a local animal that does precisely that, it is extraordinarily unreasonable to propose that he instead is referring to an animal with which his audience would be entirely unfamiliar.

-Aware of the problems with identifying the shafan as the rabbit, some early European investigators of the wildlife of the Bible sought to learn of a different animal in the Land of Israel that might be a suitable candidate.
-In the seventeenth century, Samuel Bochart, author of the Hierozoïcon - the first comprehensive study of all the animals mentioned in Scripture - argued that the shafan is the jerboa.
-25 This is a small rodent that has long back legs for jumping and tiny forelimbs.
-Bochart had never seen a jerboa, but he was under the (mistaken) impression that it lives in rocks, thus matching the scriptural description of the shafan.
-As further evidence, he argued that the Septuagint's term chyrogrillius was a word referring to the jerboa, based on the authority of a fourteenth-century Copto-Arabic lexicon.
-26 Following Bochart, the identification of the shafan as the jerboa was subsequently adopted by several Jewish and non-Jewish scholars; 27 as a jumping animal, it was also understood to be the tafza mentioned in the Aramaic Targum Onkelos.
+Aware of the problems with identifying the shafan as the rabbit, some European investigators of the wildlife of the Bible sought to learn of a different animal in the Land of Israel that might be a suitable candidate.
+In the seventeenth century, Samuel Bochart, author of the Hierozoïcon-the first comprehensive study of all the animals mentioned in Scripture-argued that the shafan is the jerboa.23 This is a small rodent that has long back legs for jumping and tiny forelimbs.
+Bochart had never seen a jerboa, but he was under the (mistaken) impression that it lives in rocks, thus matching the Scriptural description of the shafan.
+As further evidence, he argued that the Septuagint's term chyrogrillius was a word referring to the jerboa, based on the authority of a fourteenth-century Copto-Arabic lexicon.24 Following Bochart, the identification of the shafan as the jerboa was subsequently adopted by several Jewish and non-Jewish scholars;25 as a jumping animal, it was also understood to be the tafza mentioned in the Aramaic Targum Onkelos.